Chapter 3 – Relationship to Clients – annotated

 [7] Sole practitioners who practise in association with other lawyers in cost-sharing, space-sharing or other arrangements should be mindful of the risk of advertent or inadvertent disclosure of confidential information, even if the lawyers institute systems and procedures that are designed to insulate their respective practices.
 The issue may be heightened if a lawyer in the association represents a client on the other side of a dispute with the client of another lawyer in the association.
 Apart from conflict of interest issues such a situation may raise, the risk of such disclosure may depend on the extent to which the lawyers’ practices are integrated, physically and administratively, in the association.

 [9] In some situations, the authority of the client to disclose may be inferred.
 For example, in court proceedings some disclosure may be necessary in a pleading or other court document.
-Also, it is implied that a lawyer may, unless the client directs otherwise, disclose the client’s affairs to partners and associates in the law firm and, to the extent necessary, to administrative staff and to others whose services are used by the lawyer.
-But this implied authority to disclose places the lawyer under a duty to impress upon associates, employees, students and other lawyers engaged under contract with the lawyer or with the firm of the lawyer the importance of non-disclosure (both during their employment and afterwards) and requires the lawyer to take reasonable care to prevent their disclosing or using any information that the lawyer is bound to keep in confidence.
+Also, it is implied that a lawyer may, unless the client directs otherwise, disclose the client’s affairs to colleagues in the law firm, including administrative staff, and, to the extent necessary, to others whose services are used by the lawyer.
+But this implied authority to disclose places the lawyer under a duty to impress upon associates, employees, students and other lawyers engaged under contract with the lawyer or with the law firm of the lawyer the importance of non-disclosure (both during their employment and afterwards) and requires the lawyer to take reasonable care to prevent their disclosing or using any information that the lawyer is bound to keep in confidence.

 [10] The client’s authority for the lawyer to disclose confidential information to the extent necessary to protect the client’s interest may also be inferred in some situations where the lawyer is taking action on behalf of the person lacking capacity to protect the person until a legal representative can be appointed.
 In determining whether a lawyer may disclose such information, the lawyer should consider all circumstances, including the reasonableness of the lawyer’s belief the person lacks capacity, the potential harm that may come to the client if no action is taken, and any instructions the client may have given the lawyer when capable of giving instructions about the authority to disclose information.
 Similar considerations apply to confidential information given to the lawyer by a person who lacks the capacity to become a client but nevertheless requires protection.

-[11] A lawyer may have an obligation to disclose information under rules 5.5-2, 5.5-3 and 5.6-3.
-If client information is involved in those situations, the lawyer should be guided by the provisions of this rule.
+[11] A lawyer may have an obligation to disclose information under Code rules 5.5-2, 5.5-3 (Disclosure of information) and 5.6-3 (Security of court facilities).
+If client information is involved in those situations, the lawyer should be guided by the provisions of this Code rule.

 Annotations